-Here at the Academy, you will be staying in a guest house with four separate rooms, two showers, two toilets, a kitchen, and outside veranda.
+Here at the Academy, you will be staying in a guest house with four double rooms, two showers, two toilets, a kitchen, and outside veranda.
 You will be located only a few steps away from the Academy.
-The school property and your lodgings are completely surrounded by chain-linked fence and so it is very safe from animals and/or from uninvited guests.
+The school property and your lodgings are completely surrounded by chain-linked fence and have security guards on site and so it is very safe

-The locals are avid soccer players as well, you will probably be able to join in on some small soccer matches!
+The locals are avid soccer players!
+You will probably be able to join in on some small soccer matches!

 Other than that, this place is a very quiet place, so many people like to take their time here to read, write, or work away from home if you are a digital nomad!
 Our volunteer hours are flexible, so if you are a digital nomad, that is no problem.

-In regards to available transport - there is a brother of mine that owns his own motorcycle, and so you can get a ride with him to the local town, and from there you are able to get a ride to the larger town of Narok.
-From Narok you are able to get Matatus to the larger destinations such as Nairobi, Kisumo, or Mombasa.
+In regards to available transport - there is a brother of mine that owns his own motorcycle, and so you can get a ride with him to Ewaso Ngiro if you dint fancy walking.
+From there you are able to get a ride to the larger town of Narok.
+From Narok you are able to get a matatu to the larger destinations such as Nairobi, Kisumo, or Mombasa.
 You can also travel comfortably by bus from Narok to other major cities/towns.

 Limited internet access